thombergs/docx-stamper/README.md

 # docx-stamper
-docx-stamper is a template engine for docx documents.
+docx-stamper is a Java template engine for docx documents.
 You create a template .docx document with your favorite word processor and feed it to a DocxStamper instance to create a document based on the template at runtime.
 Example code:
 ```java
 MyContext context = ...;                 // your own POJO against which expressions found in the template